taflynn/3d_mix_lck/README.md

 ## Compiling and Running
 Once the requisite libraries are loaded and located on the system, the next step is to setup up the `config.json` (the naming convention the code expects) file from the `default.config.json` file.

 With the codes ready, the paths to the necessary libraries should be added to the associated Makefile (`makefile_pc` for local machines and `makefile_hpc` for remote clusters).
-Then copy the desired Makefile to `makefile` and run `make` to compile. **NOTE!** These Makefiles are highly simplified and will be formalised soon.
-If running locally then the code can be ran with the `./gplck` command, whilst for running on a cluster, an example SLURM job script is given in `3d_drop.sh`.
+Then copy the desired Makefile to `makefile` and run `make` to compile.
+If running locally then the code can be ran with the `./gplck` command, whilst for running on a cluster, an example SLURM job script is given in either `drop_lck.sh` or `h5_lck.sh`:
+* `drop_lck.sh` - this create a separate directory for the simulation data to be stored
+* `h5_lck.sh` - as above but sets up the reading in of the `psi_init.h5` initial wavefunction file

 ## Future...
 Extension work will be undertaken on this code to include:
 1) Processing scripts
 2) Experimental to theoretical scripts to setup the `config.json` input file from experimental parameters
-3) Ability to read in ground state wavefunction from `*.h5` file to propagate in real time